Cleft Lip and Palate Surgery

 In addition, Dr. Cerrati has traveled to Haiti, Guatemala and the Philippines, performing cleft palate and lip surgeries for children who otherwise would not receive proper care.
 His volunteer work is supported by Medical Missions for Children.
 Additionally, Dr. Cerrati now sits on the FACE-TO-FACE committee through the American Academy of Facial Plastic & Reconstructive Surgery.

-Contact our South Jordan or Salt Lake City offices to schedule a consultation for cleft palate and lip surgery today.
+Contact our Park City office to schedule a consultation for cleft palate and lip surgery today.